indeedeng/iwf/gen/iwfidl/docs/WorkflowStartOptions.md

 `func (o *WorkflowStartOptions) HasUseMemoForDataAttributes() bool`

 HasUseMemoForDataAttributes returns a boolean if a field has been set.

+### GetWorkflowAlreadyStartedOptions

+`func (o *WorkflowStartOptions) GetWorkflowAlreadyStartedOptions() WorkflowAlreadyStartedOptions`

+GetWorkflowAlreadyStartedOptions returns the WorkflowAlreadyStartedOptions field if non-nil, zero value otherwise.

+### GetWorkflowAlreadyStartedOptionsOk

+`func (o *WorkflowStartOptions) GetWorkflowAlreadyStartedOptionsOk() (*WorkflowAlreadyStartedOptions, bool)`

+GetWorkflowAlreadyStartedOptionsOk returns a tuple with the WorkflowAlreadyStartedOptions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWorkflowAlreadyStartedOptions

+`func (o *WorkflowStartOptions) SetWorkflowAlreadyStartedOptions(v WorkflowAlreadyStartedOptions)`

+SetWorkflowAlreadyStartedOptions sets WorkflowAlreadyStartedOptions field to given value.

+### HasWorkflowAlreadyStartedOptions

+`func (o *WorkflowStartOptions) HasWorkflowAlreadyStartedOptions() bool`

+HasWorkflowAlreadyStartedOptions returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)